-Prerequisite: Successful completion of Introduction to TV Production with a grade of 77 or higher.
+Prerequisite: Completion of Introduction to TV Production with a minimum grade of grade 77.

-Technical skills and creative abilities developed in Communications Technology will be further refined and developed in Television Production.
+Technical skills and creative abilities developed in Introduction to TV Production will be further refined and developed in TV Broadcasting and Studio Production.
 Complex student productions are expected to be technically, conceptually and artistically proficient.
 Highly polished final products will be the result of student research, writing, planning and working in a collaborative environment.
 Students enrolled in this course must be able to employ the design/problem solving loop to solve contemporary production problems.
 This course is designed to provide students with hands on experiences to advance their skills using video and audio tools and equipment.
 Students will concentrate on advanced video and audio editing techniques in combination with multiple software packages to create authentic productions.
-Students will learn studio lighting, multiple camera shoots, audio mixing, technical direction, and rundown assembly.
+Students will learn studio lighting, multiple camera shoots, audio mixing, technical direction, and rundown assembly with the productions of the morning news show "Wake Up Township".
 The course stresses completion of a digital portfolio of intensive television and radio projects that demonstrate technical skills in video and audio career pathways.
-Producing audio and video at an accomplished level will prepare students for the Monthly Rewind, which will further advance skill sets in the television and radio industry.
+Producing audio and video at an accomplished level will prepare students for the Advanced TV Broadcasting and Video Production (928), which will further advance skill sets in the television and radio industry.
 Students will be exposed to management practices for television and radio broadcasts.
 Students completing (752) Animation with a final grade of 85 or higher may be given consideration to enroll in this course upon the instructor's review of the student's portfolio.